 At the end of each school year, students with THREE semesters of membership are recognized as CJSF Honor Members.
 These students are recognized at both the Eighth Grade Awards Assembly and at Promotion.
 Students with THREE semesters of middle school membership are eligible to waive the waiting period for membership in the California Scholarship Federation (CSF) high school organization.

 Pioneer Middle School CJSF advisors are counselors Staci Koski (students A-L) and Melanie Miranda (students M-Z).
 CJSF meetings are monthly and may include presentations related to planning both the high school and college pathways.
 Meetings are held during lunch, and students are encouraged to plan for the lunch meeting in advance.

-The next enrollment period for CJSF will be in January 2019.
+The next enrollment period for CJSF will be in Fall 2019.
 At that time, eligible seventh and eighth graders may apply for membership.
 There will be a CJSF informational meeting for students on Friday, February 1st; time and location will be listed in the daily bulletin.
 CJSF applications will be available at the meeting.
 Please have your students see Mrs. Miranda if you have further questions.